 Venter argues that the information contained in the DNA can be digitized and transmitted over cable or via electromagnetic waves, and on the other end a special machine would synthesize oligonucleotides (short DNA fragments) and a robot would assemble the DNA completely identical to the original.

-But, of course, teleportation of a person in this manner cannot take place either now or in the near future.
-But to transmit information about the strain of a new virus from one laboratory to another and quickly create a vaccine to prevent pandemic can be possible now.
+But, of course, the teleportation of a human being in this manner cannot take place either now or in the near future.
+But to transmit information about the strain of a new virus from one laboratory to another and quickly create a vaccine to prevent a pandemic can be possible now.

 In 2011, Synthetic Genomics in collaboration with the pharmaceutical company Novartis demonstrated an “assembly” of a vaccine based on the envelope proteins of avian influenza virus H7N9 (later the method was repeated for other strains) in less than five days (usually a similar vaccine production requires about two months).

 Equipping the rover with a biological laboratory, it is possible to transfer information about the found genomes to Earth, where they can be recreated and studied.
-And maybe someday the process will be reversed: the colonists will be able to receive the necessary bacteria and plants from Earth.
+And maybe someday, the process will be reversed: the colonists will be able to receive the necessary bacteria and plants from Earth.